MustaFathur/PRD-Maker/README.md

 ### **Frontend**:
 1. Users fill in the PRD form via a React-based UI.
-2. Form inputs are converted into a JSON object.

 ### **Backend**:
+1. **Express** stored the User PRD data input and send it to the Flask API.
-1. **Flask** processes the input JSON via an LLM API (Gemini).
+1. **Flask** processes the PRD data input via an LLM API (OpenAI).
 2. LLM generates optimized PRD content.
-3. Generated JSON output.
+3. Generated output sended back to Express and stored in the database.

 ### **Output**:
 1. The generated PRD is displayed in real-time on the frontend (editable).